pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 Then, to launch the installer:

-- [optionnal but recommanded] switch to / log in as the specific user you have created to run pydio cells
+- [optionnal but recommanded] switch to / log in as the specific user you have created to run Pydio Cells
 - go to the directory where your binary resides
 - simply type: